Leo Dorfman: Early life

-Dorfman grew up on New York City's Lower East Side.
+Dorfman grew up on New York City's Lower East Side in the southeastern part of Manhattan.

 Career

-Leo Dorfman began working for National Periodical Publications in the 1950s.
+Leo Dorfman began working for National Periodical Publications, the predecessor to DC Comics, in the 1950s.
 Comics historian Mark Evanier has estimated that Dorfman may have been "the most prolific scripter" for Superman during the 1960s.

 Dorfman's work included the creation of the Superman supporting character Pete Ross in 1961 as well as writing the "Superman Red/Superman Blue" story in Superman #162 (July 1963), which inspired a year-long plot arc in 1998.
 As the writer of Superman's Girl Friend, Lois Lane, he and artist Kurt Schaffenberger crafted Catwoman's first appearance in the Silver Age of Comic Books in issue #70 (Nov.
 1966) and updated Lois Lane's fashions to a then-more contemporary look in #80 (Jan.
 1968).
 Dorfman also modernized Jimmy Olsen, making him a more independent figure who solved crimes as "Mr. Action", with less help from Superman.
 Dorfman wrote World's Finest Comics #175 (May 1968) which featured Neal Adams' first Batman story.
 In 1971, Dorfman created the Ghosts anthology series for DC.

-He produced stories for Gold Key Comics' supernaturally-themed The Twilight Zone, Ripley's Believe it or Not!, Boris Karloff Mystery and Grimm's Ghost Stories.
+He produced stories for Gold Key Comics' supernaturally-themed The Twilight Zone, Ripley's Believe It or Not!, Boris Karloff Mystery and Grimm's Ghost Stories.
 One of Gold Key's editors at the time told Mark Evanier "Leo writes stories and then he decides whether he's going to sell them to DC [for Ghosts] or to us.
 He tells us that if they come out good, they go to us and if they don't, they go to DC.
 I assume he tells DC the opposite."

-Leo Dorfman died unexpectedly on July 9, 1974 at the age of 60 while still writing for Ghosts.
+Leo Dorfman died unexpectedly on July 9, 1974, at the age of 60 while still writing for Ghosts.
 Editor and longtime friend Murray Boltinoff replaced Dorfman with Carl Wessler as the series' primary writer.
+Dorfman's final comics stories were published posthumously in The Superman Family #170 (April–May 1975), The Unexpected #170 (November–December 1975), and DC Special Series #7 (1977).

+Awards

+Dorfman was posthumously awarded the Bill Finger Award in 2020 along with fellow honorees Virginia Hubbell, Nicola Cuti, Gaylord DuBois, Joe Gill, and France Herron.